trufflesuite/trufflesuite.com/src/docs/truffle/reference/truffle-commands.md

 Option:

-* `--force`: Initialize project regardless of current working directory's state.
+* `--force`: Initialize project regardless of the current working directory's state.
 Be careful, this could overwrite existing files that have name conflicts.

 ### install